chrod/yt-status/README.md

 In the script's yt_bikes [dict](https://github.com/chrod/yt-status/blob/master/yt-status.py#L109), you need to provide 2 new pieces of information:
 - `url`: the full URL path to the bike purchase page of interest
-- `div_kwd`: the unique string of html that accompanies the "in stock" / "out of stock" status on the page for your Bike Model/Size.
+- `div_kwd`: the unique string of html that accompanies the "in stock" / "sold out" status on the page for your Bike Model/Size.
 You can find this by right-clicking on the "out of stock" text in your browser and choosing "Inspect".

 <img width="1014" alt="YT Page" src="https://user-images.githubusercontent.com/16260619/92419448-7dcd2580-f122-11ea-8bf5-738ef91585bf.png">